 - Healthy Great Smelling Coat of Fur – Coconut oil makes dog’s coat become sleek and glossy, as well as to help deodorize them from that common doggy odor.

-- Improves Digestion and Nutrient Absorption – Coconut oil helps aid in healing digestive disorders (such as inflammatory bowel syndrome and colitis), reduces bad breath, and aids in hairballs elimination and coughs.
+- Improves Digestion and Nutrient Absorption – Coconut oil helps aid digestive disorders (such as inflammatory bowel syndrome and colitis), reduces bad breath, and aids in hairballs elimination and coughs.

 - Immune System, Metabolic Function – Coconut oil is antibacterial/anti-fungal/antiviral, allowing it to help prevent infection and disease.
 It also helps to regulate and balance insulin and to help promote normal thyroid function.